Toronto Croatia: League powerhouse and departure to CAF (2010–present)

 During 2013–2015 Croatia's continued to dominate the CSL, finishing in the top three each year, winning the championship in 2015 and finishing as runners up in 2014.
 The club returned to the Hershey Centre in 2014, due to renovations of Centennial Park Stadium in preparation for the 2015 Pan American Games.
 Toronto Croatia began reinvesting in their youth structure in 2013 by relaunching their reserve team, which secured the Second Division regular season title and were runners up in the championship.
 Due to this immediate success the reserve team formed an affiliation with Ferenc Puskás Football Academy, and HNK Rijeka Academy.
 In 2014, the club released a documentary which detailed the history of the organization.

 In 2016 Toronto Croatia departed from the CSL and became a founding member in the LIKA SUPERGROUP Open Division in the Canadian Academy of Futbol (CAF), an academy player developmental league.
 Coach was Josip Keran.

 Since 2017 Croatia Toronto compete in National Arena Soccer League.
 Both seasons they were first on the end of the season.
-President is Josip Pavicic, coach Milodrag Akmadzic Backo, assistant coach Zoran Marijanovic, team menager Ivan Kulis and captain was Josip Keran.
+President is Josip Pavicic, coach Milodrag Akmadzic Backo, assistant coach Zoran Marijanovic.